Darwish-md/State-Exam-2023/Topic-14.md

         Blue
 In this set, each color appears only once, and the order of the colors does not matter.

+Benefits:
+- Elimination of duplicates: Sets automatically enforce uniqueness, ensuring that each element appears only once in the collection.
+- Efficient membership testing: Sets provide a fast way to check whether an element exists in the set or not, regardless of the size of the set.
+- Set operations: Sets support operations like union (addAll), intersection (retainAll), difference (removeAll), and subset testing (containsAll).

 ### Multisets:
 A multiset is similar to a set but allows duplicate elements.
 It can store multiple occurrences of the same element.

+Multisets are used when you need to store a collection of elements where duplicates are allowed and you still want to perform operations like adding elements, removing elements, and counting occurrences efficiently.

 Example:
 Consider a multiset of fruits: